 In this context, the Audit Committee has reviewed and discussed the consolidated financial statements with both management and the independent registered public accountants.
-The Audit Committee also discussed with the independent registered public accountants the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication with Audit Committees).
-The Audit Committee received from the independent registered public accountants the written disclosures required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accountants' communications with the Audit Committee concerning independence, and the Audit Committee discussed with the independent registered public accountants their independence.
+The Audit Committee also discussed with the independent registered public accountants the matters required to be discussed by Statement on Auditing Standards No. 61 Communication with Audit Committees, as amended and adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The Audit Committee received from the independent registered public accountants the written disclosures required by applicable requirements of the Public Company Accounting Oversight Board Rule 3526 Ethics and Independence regarding the independent registered public accountants' communications with the Audit Committee concerning independence, and the Audit Committee discussed with the independent registered public accountants their independence.

-Based on the Audit Committee's review and discussions with management and the independent registered public accountants, the Audit Committee recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K filed with the SEC for the year ended December 31, 2011.
+Based on the Audit Committee's review and discussions with management and the independent registered public accountants, the Audit Committee recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K filed with the SEC for the year ended December 31, 2013.